Perilous Power Source

 - Arc welding without a safety helmet can cause severe eye damage, even if you aren't looking directly at the arc.

-- Then again, in both of these cases, it is not what you see that is dangerous - it is what you can't see, the UV radiation.
+- Then again, it is not what you see that is dangerous - it is what you can't see, the UV radiation.
 A better example is gazing into a DVD burner's laser - this time, it is the actual visible light that ends up burning its ones and zeros into your retina.

 - Heysham Nuclear Power Station in the north-west of England has a visitor's centre, and part of the tour includes a viewing gallery (through some very thick glass) looking onto the top of the reactor housing (albeit, the reactor itself is sealed and shielded, and visitors are not allowed to view when they are changing out fuel rods as the top of the housing has to be open to load the new ones in).
 It's rather impressive to look upon.